hack-the-crisis-web/htc-web/src/pages/index.md

 heroImage: /img/keyvisual_nologo.jpg
 heading: placeholder
 templateKey: index-page
-title: Fighting off the crisis
+title: Fighting a Global Crisis
-eventDate: 3-5th of April
-subheading: >-
+eventDate: '3-5th April, 2020'
-  3 billion people in lockdown.
-Join the world's biggest hackathon so we never go through this again.
+subheading: '3 billion people in lockdown.
+Join the world''s biggest hackathon.  '
 howItWorksDescription: >-
   The Global Hack is the biggest online hackathon in the world's history to battle the problems we are facing globally after the immediate corona crisis